Sedation Dentistry Airdrie

 - You have inhaled minimal sedation.
 Laughing gas is inhaled through a mask that covers your nose.
 It’s a safe way to eliminate anxiety and tension during dental procedures.
 Nitrous oxide wears off rapidly.

 - IV moderate sedation.
 Sedatives are delivered into the bloodstream through a needle in a vein.
 IV sedation dentistry near you works rapidly and can be modified as the procedure goes along.
 It will take several hours to wear off, so you’ll need someone to drive you home.

 - General anesthesia.
 Just like in general surgical procedures, general anesthesia yields complete unconsciousness.
 Again, you must have a driver to take you home after the procedure.

 It’s a common practice for your dentist to numb the tissues around the surgical area, which will leave the site numb for a few hours.
 If you’d like to schedule an appointment for Airdrie sedation dentistry in T4B 3G4, just let us know!
 Our team serves many patients from Airdrie, Old Town, and Willowbrook.

-How We can you help you with sedation dentist in Airdrie
+How We can help you with sedation Dentistry in Airdrie

 At Airdrie Family Dental, we offer a full range of dental services from check-ups, cleanings, and fillings to crowns, root canals, orthodontic procedures and full mouth restorations.
 Any of the services that we offer may be performed under sedation.
 If you have been putting off dental work or even just your regular check-up because you feel anxious about going to the dentist, don’t put it off any longer.
 With sedation dentistry, you can have a relaxing experience while our professional and caring dental team looks after your oral health.
 Contact us today to book your consultation.